-The following principles should guide the development, implementation, and monitoring and evaluation of UN-REDD Programme activities that may impact the rights of Indigenous Peoples and other Forest Dependent Communities:
+The following principles should guide the development, implementation, and monitoring and evaluation of UN-REDD Programme activities that may impact the rights of Indigenous Peoples and other forest dependent communities:

-1. All UN-REDD Programme activities, particularly those that may potentially impact Indigenous Peoples, must follow a human rights based approach and must also adhere to the United Nations Declaration on the Rights of Indigenous Peoples5, the UNDG Guidelines on Indigenous Peoples' Issues, and the International Labour Organization Convention No. 169 (Indigenous & Tribal Peoples' Convention)
+1. All UN-REDD Programme activities, particularly those that may potentially impact Indigenous Peoples and other forest dependent communities, must follow a human rights based approach and must adhere to the United Nations Declaration on the Rights of Indigenous Peoples6, the UNDG Guidelines on Indigenous Peoples' Issues, and the International Labour Organization Convention No. 169.

-This Operational Guidance responds to the articles of the United Nations Declaration on the Rights of Indigenous Peoples addressed at member States and the United Nations system, specifically:
+Box 1.
+United Nations Declaration on the Rights of Indigenous Peoples: This Operational Guidance responds to the Declaration's articles addressed at member States and the United Nations system, specifically: